UM6P-CC/um6p-cc-databases-26-DM1-1/README.md

   -- WRITE YOUR SQL HERE
   """
   ```
   Write your SQL directly inside the triple quotes.
-Do not rename, delete, or restructure the surrounding test code — only edit the SQL inside each block.
+Do not rename, delete, or restructure the surrounding test code ,only edit the SQL inside each block.

-- **Lab 2 is split into two parts:**
-  1. **Relational schema design** — derive the tables, attributes, primary keys, and foreign keys from the ER diagram yourself (submitted separately, as instructed for that part).
-  2. **SQL implementation** — open `tests/test_lab2.py` and, for each `Exercise`, fill in the `CREATE TABLE` statement for that table.

-     For grading to work, you must use the **exact table and column names** specified for the schema (capitalization does not matter, but spelling must match exactly).
-Column *types* are graded flexibly — e.g. `VARCHAR(50)` vs. `VARCHAR(120)` are both accepted — but table names, column names, primary keys, and foreign keys are graded strictly.

----

 ## 3. Waiting for your repository to go public

 When you accept an assignment, your repository starts out private.
 A background process runs periodically and flips eligible lab repositories to public, this is required for grading to work correctly.
 This usually happens within about 15 minutes of accepting.

 **Do not push your solution or run `gh student submit` until your repository shows as Public** .
 ---

 ## 4. Starting from Lab 3: how grading works

 From Lab 3 onward, each lab includes a schema and a populated dataset that your queries run against:
 - **Lab 3** → `seed.sql`
 - **Lab 4** → `lab4_seed.sql`
 - **Lab 5** → `lab5_seed.sql`

-These files are already in your repo — you can look at the data directly to understand what you're querying.
+These files are already in your repo, you can look at the data directly to understand what you're querying.

 **Important:** Your SQL is also tested using a hidden dataset.
 Therefore, write general SQL queries that solve the question.
 Do not write queries that only match the specific values in the visible dataset.
 ---